Eluned Morgan: First Minister of Wales (2024–2026)

 On 6 August 2024, Morgan was officially sworn in as the First Minister of Wales, following her nomination by the Senedd, which was recalled from its summer recess for this purpose.
 As the leader of the largest party in the Senedd, Morgan secured the position with 28 votes, marking the beginning of her tenure as Wales' first female First Minister.

 Upon entering government as the First Minister, one of the first issues to face Morgan was the prospect of the 2024 United Kingdom riots beginning in Wales.
 In a statement, Morgan said that she was "not complacent", further adding that Wales was a "society and a nation that should be welcoming people... we cannot let those people who are determined to be destructive within our communities to get a hold".

 Shortly after taking office, Morgan met with Prime Minister Keir Starmer in Cardiff during his visit to Wales.
 The meeting focused on "resetting the relationship" between the UK and Welsh governments.
 Key topics included NHS funding, energy independence, and the future of Tata Steel jobs in Wales.
 They also discussed the development of renewable energy through the Welsh Government's initiative, Trydan Gwyrdd Cymru, aimed at producing clean energy and creating skilled jobs in Wales.

 On 2 October 2024, she was sworn into the Privy Council.

 2026 election

-In the 2026 Senedd election, she will be a candidate in the Ceredigion Penfro constituency.
-She will be the lead candidate on the party list.
+In the 2026 Senedd election, she was a candidate in the Ceredigion Penfro constituency.
+She was also the lead candidate on the party list.
 Eluned Morgan was alleged to have intervened in the controversial Labour selection in Cardiff, after would-be candidate Owain Williams was initially ruled out on an administrative issue.
+On 23 April, she admitted that she was at risk of losing her seat in a "knife edge election".

+On 8 May 2026, Morgan lost her seat in the Senedd and she subsequently resigned as leader of Welsh Labour with immediate effect, which triggered the 2026 Welsh Labour leadership election.